 - Curettage or excisional surgery.
 Used for discrete hyperkeratotic lesions.

-The most important complication is the progression to malignant change.
+The most important complication is the progression to malignant change if left untreated.

 Many individual AKs regress spontaneously, however there is a high risk of recurrence or the development of new lesions.